Medium/phantomjs/README.md

 ##### Installation fails with `Error: read ECONNRESET` or `Error: connect ETIMEDOUT`

-This error means that something went wront with your internet connection, and the installer was not able to download the PhantomJS binary for your platform.
+This error means that something went wrong with your internet connection, and the installer was not able to download the PhantomJS binary for your platform.
 Please try again.

 ##### I tried again, but I get `ECONNRESET` or `ETIMEDOUT` consistently.